-Sugar-free graham crackers are the ultimate kid’s healthy snack, but adults love them too.
-My healthy, low carb graham crackers recipe gets a much needed makeover!
+Homemade gluten-free graham crackers are a great healthy snack for kids, but adults love them too.
+This low carb graham crackers recipe gets a much needed makeover!

 Sometimes an older recipe deserves to be revisited and revised, and this low carb graham crackers recipe was desperately in need of an update.
-It’s actually one of the oldest recipes here on All Day I Dream About Food, from over 5 years ago, and yet it remains one of the most popular.
+It’s actually one of the oldest recipes here on All Day I Dream About Food, and yet it remains one of the most popular.

 How To Make Sugar-Free Graham Crackers